is actor-speak for having an unscripted fit of laughter onstage, so-called because the worst time to have the giggles is when one is playing a corpse

 - A sketch of Brazilian TV show Zorra Total had a drunkard psychiatrist.
 He always opened the window to check the "no health plan" patients' line outside, which even had a barbecue salesman.
 Said salesman was always shot from the back to hide his corpsing (in one episode, the psychiatrist dragged the salesman inside the office, just to show he was laughing his ass off).

-- Happened on Anderson Cooper 360 during a "Ridiculist" segment talking about Gerard Depardieu peeing on a plane.
+- Happened on Anderson Cooper 360 during a "Ridiculist" segment talking about Gerard Depardieu peeing on a plane (as in peeing on the floor in the aisle of the plane).
 Anderson Cooper starts laughing uncontrollably after reading the many many puns.

 - In Necessary Roughness one client turned to Dani after suddenly breaking into laughter during a live news report on an on-going war.